mikemartinez99/RGenEDA/vignettes/introduction.md

 We can explore the individual Eigen vectors that comprise a particular component of interest (usually PC1 and PC2) using `extractEigen`.

+Similarly, to visually explore the top Eigen vectors, the `PlotEigenHeatmap` function can be ran directly.
+Specifying the number of Eigen vectors and whether to show just the top, bottom, or both directions can help elucidate gene signatures driving expression.
+Heatmap values are the normalized expression values scaled and Z-scored.

     pc1_eigen <- extractEigen(object = obj,
                               component = "PC1")